 How do we support children who have SEND to engage with those who don’t?

 We are proud to be an inclusive school where mutual respect is an integral part of our ethos and values.
 We positively encourage all of our children to respect and support each other both in and outside of the classrooms.
 All children are encouraged and supported to participate fully with school life.

 How accessible is the school?

-Our school is on one level, except the current year 6 classroom.
-There are ramps to access the main entrances.
-Year 6 classrooms which are situated on a lower level, within the school building are accessed by steps.
+Our school has two buildings and there are ramps to access the main entrances.
+The main school building is one level, except the current year 4 classrooms.
+The year 4 classrooms are situated on a lower level, within the school building are accessed by steps.
 These classrooms can be accessed via the outside door with the use of portable ramp.
 We have two accessible toilets, these are located in different parts of the school.
 We have 4 portable soundfield systems which are used in classrooms where a need has been identified.
 These systems improve the listening experience for all children but in particular children who have been identified as has having a hearing loss.

 The new school building is fully accessible and there is a lift so that all floors can be easily accessed.